Balancing Short-term Wins with Long-term Strategy: A Front-line Manager's Guide

 Every front-line manager knows that feeling: your inbox is overflowing, your team needs direction, and senior leadership wants updates on long-term initiatives - all at once.

 After working with hundreds of managers across different industries, I've identified three tools that consistently help teams navigate this complexity.
-These aren't just theoretical frameworks; they're battle-tested approaches that work in the real world.

 1. The Priority Matrix